deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   Rotate the encoder, the setpoint will be shown, continue rotating to adjust it.<br>
   After 1 second of inactivity it will return to normal mode.<br>
 - **Sleep/Standby modes**<br>
-  You can manually enter lower power modes by clicking in the main screen.<br>
+  You can manually enter low power modes by clicking in the main screen.<br>
-  The sequence would be [run/boost mode]->[standby mode]->[sleep mode].<br>
+  The sequence on each click would be [boost mode]->[run mode]->[standby mode]->[sleep mode].<br>
+  Additionally, standby and sleep timeouts will enter low power modes.<br>
+  The timeouts still apply when the stand is used, preventing infinite operation if the stand sensor becomes defective.<br>
+- **Exiting low power mode**<br>
+  Wake-up can be triggered by enconder rotation or wake input (Shake) sensor.<br>
+  Both can be enabled or disabled from the menu.<br>
+  In stand mode, encoder input is ignored, only the stand sensor is used.<br>
-  If button wake is enabled, encoder activity will resume normal mode, otherwise only the display brightness will be restored.<br>
+  If display dimming is enabled, first encoder action will only restore the brightness, taking no further action.<br>
-  Wake-up sources are the enconder (If enabled) or handle wake input sensor (If shake wake is enabled or in stand mode).<br>
-  The encoder only resumes normal mode when adjusting the setpoint or clicking in the temperature screen (Not when selecting tips or navigating in the menu)<br>
 - **Boost mode**<br>
   Rotate the encoder one step to show up the setpoint adjustment and click within 1 second to trigger boost mode.<br>
   A icon ⯭ will appear during the time where boost mode can be triggered with a click.<br>
   While boost mode is enabled, clicking or rotating the encoder will return to normal mode.<br>
-  This also works in plot mode, but the setpoint won't appear, only the boost icon will be shown <br>.
+  This also works in plot mode, but the setpoint won't appear, only the boost icon will be shown.<br>
 - **Tip selection**<br>
   Issue a clockwise drag-rotation to show the tip selection.
 The tip name label will be highlighted.<br>
   Rotate to change the selected tip, click or wait 2 seconds to select and return to normal mode.
 Long-click to enter the tip settings.<br>